MichaelMcCool/Unifi/README.md

     Get-UnifiSite

 Retrieve a list of all products supported by the controller.
+(This is not functional on controller versions newer than 5.x at the moment.)

     Get-UnifiProductList